Pol-Use of Service and Emotional Support Animals on Campus

 - Direct Threat: A handler may be directed to remove an animal that UofL determines to be a substantial and direct threat to the health and safety of individuals.
 This includes, but is not limited to a very ill animal, a substantial lack of cleanliness of the animal, or the presence of an animal in a sensitive area like a medical facility, certain laboratories or mechanical or industrial areas.

-Where a Service Animal is properly removed pursuant to this policy, UofL will work with the handler to determine reasonable alternative opportunities to participate in the service, program, or activity without having the Service Animal on the premises.
+Where an Emotional Support/Service Animal is properly removed pursuant to this policy, UofL will work with the handler to determine reasonable alternative opportunities to participate in the service, program, or activity without having the Emotional Support/Service Animal on the premises.

 Service Dogs in Training